apivideo/api.video-android-uploader/README.md

 ## Upload methods

 To upload a video, you have 3 differents methods:
 * `WorkManager`: preferred method: Upload with Android WorkManager API.
-It supports progress notifications.
+It supports progress notifications, upload in background, queue, reupload after lost connections.
 Directly use, WorkManager extensions.
 See [example](examples/workmanager) for more details.
 * `UploadService`: Upload with an Android Service.
-It supports progress notifications.
+It supports progress notifications, upload in background, queue.
 You have to extend the `UploadService` and register it in your `AndroidManifest.xml`.
 See [example](examples/service) for more details.
-* Direct call with `ApiClient`: Do not call API from the main thread, otherwise you will get a android.os.NetworkOnMainThreadException.
+* Direct call with `ApiClient`: Do not call API from the main thread, otherwise you will get an `android.os.NetworkOnMainThreadException`.
 Dispatch API calls with Thread, Executors or Kotlin coroutine to avoid this.

 ## Permissions